jasht1/Uni-Projects/Individual project/Notes/Logs/Data Processing/Plots.md

 ### Aim
 %%[[2025-04-18]] @ 17:23%%

-I want to make a set of plots to compare the preliminary results of the [Batch JPK curve Processing](Batch%20JPK%20curve%20Processing%20log.md).
+I want to make a set of plots to compare the preliminary results of the [Batch JPK curve Processing](Batch%20JPK%20curve%20Processing%20log.md) as discussed in [Progress & Data](Progress%20&%20Data.md)

 Primarily a box and whisker plot.